 A scandalous performance

-The young Gustaf Gründgens volunteered for the military in 1916, immediately after secondary school, and was sent to the Westfront.
-In 1917 he became a member of the front theater company Saarlouis, one year later he managed this company.
+Gustav Heinrich Arnold Gründgens was born in Düsseldorf in 1899, ten days before the turn of the century.
+The Gründgens family (the father descended from a Dutch family) was already in serious financial problems when Gründgens was born.
+The young Gustaf Gründgens volunteered for the military in 1916, immediately after secondary school, and was sent to the West front.
+In 1917 he became a member of the front theatre company Saarlouis, one year later he managed this company.
 He completed his training at the drama school of the Schauspielhaus Düsseldorf in one year, 1919-1920.
 A month later, he made his first appearance as a footman in Tolstoy's 'The Living Corpse'.

 Via smaller theatres in Halberstadt, Kiel (where he played Mephisto for the first time) and a short engagement in Berlin, Gründgens ended up in 1923 at the Kammerspiele in the second important German theatre city of those days, Hamburg.
 From the age of twenty-five, Gründgens had to support his parents completely on his own financially.
+In Hamburg, he met Klaus and Erika Mann.
+He directed the curious teenage fairy tale 'Anja und Esther' in which Klaus Mann and Gründgens played parts, and which was considered a scandalous performance for that time.
+He married Erika Mann in 1925 (or 1926 - the sources differ) and the marriage lasted three years.

-In a short time, Gründgens became too big for Germany's second-largest theatre city.
+In a short time, Gustaf Gründgens became too big for Germany's second-largest theatre city.
 In 1928, Max Reinhardt engaged him for the Deutsches Theater on Berlin's Schumannstrasse.
 Gründgens plunged into Berlin theatre life with boundless energy.
 He tackled everything he could get: film, revue, cabaret, big stage roles.

 One of his first film roles is the gangster leader 'Der Schränker' (The Safecracker) who is the chief judge of the kangaroo court presiding over Hans Beckert (Peter Lorre) in Fritz Lang's timeless classic M – Eine Stadt sucht einen Mörder/M (1931).